LokeyLab/histdiff_core/README.md

 ### Usage/Documentation:

-Run `cargo doc` to see the full documentation of the functions and structs
+Run `cargo doc --open` to see the full documentation of the functions and structs